Platform ReviewUpdated 2026-04-18

 No Traditional Investment Custody

-Carbonfuture primarily operates as a procurement/verification layer rather than a custodian of investor assets.
-Any credit issuance/registry linkage depends on the underlying project/standard/registry pathway and contractual structure.
+Carbonfuture primarily operates as a procurement and verification layer rather than a custodian of investor assets.
+Any credit issuance, transfer, invalidation, substitution, retirement, or registry linkage depends on the underlying project, standard, registry pathway, and contract structure..

 Tax Treatment